contao/docs/docs/dev/reference/widgets/picker.md

 description: General purpose picker.
 ---

-This widget allows you to pick elements from arbitray data containers.
+This widget allows you to pick elements from arbitrary data containers.
 The selected element will then be rendered in its back end view.

 This is used to pick a record for the "Content element" content element for example: